-Once upon a time, in a land far away, people tolerated bad behavior and a complete and utter lack of integrity as long as there were great results.
+Once upon a time, in a faraway land, people tolerated lousy behavior and a complete and utter lack of integrity as long as there were great results.

 But how do you show your team that you have integrity?